 Telerik REPL for Blazor

-The Telerik Visual Studio Code wizard also provides integration with Telerik REPL for Blazor which is a browser-based playground for creating, saving, running and sharing of Blazor code snippets.
+The productivity tools also provides integration with Telerik REPL for Blazor which is a browser-based playground for creating, saving, running and sharing of Blazor code snippets.

 Using the Share to Telerik REPL for Blazor option from the code editor context menu, you can easily export your code snippet while coding in your favorite IDE and share the generated URL to social media, community forums or send it to a team mate.